GoGoDuck912/Self-Correction-Human-Parsing/README.md

 Python >= 3.5, PyTorch >= 0.4
 ```

-## Pretrained models
+## Trained models

-The easist way to get started is to use our trained SCHP models on your own images to extract human parsing representations.
+The easiest way to get started is to use our trained SCHP models on your own images to extract human parsing representations.
 Here we provided trained models on three popular datasets.
 Theses three datasets have different label system, you can choose the best one to fit on your own task.

 **LIP** ([exp-schp-201908261155-lip.pth](https://drive.google.com/file/d/1ZrTiadzAOM332d896fw7JZQ2lWALedDB/view?usp=sharing))